-- Bachelor of Business Administration - Bachelor of Business Administration in Accounting - Bachelor of Business Administration in Management - Bachelor of Business Administration in Marketing - Bachelor of Science in Computer Science - Bachelor of Science in Computer Information Systems
+- Bachelor of Business Administration in Accounting - Bachelor of Business Administration in Business Administration - Bachelor of Business Administration in Management - · Bachelor of Business Administration in Marketing - Bachelor of Science in Computer Science - Bachelor of Science in Computer Information Systems

 The Center at Scott AFB is designed to meet the needs of working adults.
-Students may receive academic advisement, register for classes, and purchase textbooks in one convenient location.
-Most courses are offered in an accelerated one-month format and meet three evenings per week for thirteen sessions each month.
+Most courses are offered in an accelerated one-month format and meet two evenings per week each month.
 Most computer science classes are offered in an eight-week format.
-At least one course in each major is offered every month, with a required general education course, so that a student can complete all degree requirements at Scott AFB.

 All courses offered at the Center at Scott AFB are approved for veterans' education benefits and military and company tuition assistance.
-Financial aid benefits are also available to students.
+Financial aid benefits are also available to those who qualify.